asgardius/midori-school/README.md

 # Why this game doesn't have builds for Microsoft Windows?
 Most players are using that OS

 Microsoft Defender has an antifeature known as Smart Screen, which flags every unsigned executable as malware.
 ALSA Audio Calibration feature doesn't work on that OS.
 Most developers don't release their games for GNU/Linux, but i'm using GNU/Linux as my main OS.
-I don't follow trends, i want something better
+I don't follow trends, i want something better.
+If you want to play this game from Windows, you can use Google Play Games for Windows, but you will get muuch better results using virtualbox.
+In other words, something that Nintendo employees hates

 # Why a 2d game?